mainkoon81/U004-project-Python-AB-testing-typical/README.md

 # project-Python-04-A-B-testing

-__Case-01.__ More 'Click-Through-Rate' in the new website ?
+__Case-I.__ More 'Click-Through-Rate' in the new website ?
 Does the experiment webpage drive higher traffic than the control webpage ?
  - package: Pandas, Numpy, Matplotlib, Seaborn
  - func:

-__Case-02.__ More Career focused description of the course lead more success for both the website and the student ?
+__Case-II.__ More Career focused description of the course lead more success for both the website and the student ?
  - package: Pandas, Numpy, Matplotlib, Seaborn
  - func:

-__Case-03.__
+__Case-III.__
  - package:
  - func:
 -------------------------------------------------------------------------------------------------------------------------------------